EmeryP/multi-tiered-menu/README.md

 # Multi-Tiered-Menu

-An app built to demo a multi-tiered menu built with React
+A mobile-first app demoing a multi-tiered menu built with React

 ## Getting Started Locally